 Gourmet cuisine for fast food prices

-While most of the foody plaudits go to the seaside tourist magnet of San Sebastián, I thought Bilbao was just as impressive.
+While most of the foodie plaudits go to the seaside tourist magnet of San Sebastián, I thought Bilbao was just as impressive.

 La Vina Del Ensanche is an extremely charming bar, restaurant and deli opposite the library near Plaza Moyua.
 You can elbow your way to the bar for a cheap pinxho such as their famous tomato and Iberian ham toast, and wash it down with a divine glass of oaky Rioja.
 You can also sit down for a more formal tasting or a la carte menu, or grab some takeaway delicacies in the deli.

-I also highly recommend strolling along the river from the Guggenheim to Plaza Nueva to sample some of the most ancient and traditional bars in Bilbao.
+I also highly recommend strolling along the river from the Guggenheim to Plaza Nueva, where you can soak in some of the most ancient and traditional bars in Bilbao.

 Watching the football

-Atletic Bilbao are much more than a club, but a culturally institution that still have a strict policy of only signing Basque players in a day and age dominated by billion dollar behemoths Barcelona and Real Madrid.
-Their nickname is Los Leones (The Lions) because their original stadium was built near a church called San Mamés (Saint Mammes), who was a semi-legendary early Christian thrown to the lions by the Romans.
+Atletic Bilbao are much more than a club, but a cultural institution that only sign Basque players in a La Liga era dominated by those billion dollar behemoths in Barcelona and Madrid.
+Their nickname is Los Leones (The Lions) because their original stadium was built near a church called San Mamés (Saint Mammes) after a Christian martyr thrown to the lions by the Romans.
 Since the 1920s, they’ve competed for local bragging rights in the Basque derby with Real Sociedad in San Sebastián, who abandoned a Basque only player policy when they signed Irish international John Aldridge from Liverpool.

 Aer Lingus fly to Bilbao from about €58 each way.
 The airport is easily accessible with a great bus service to the city centre and back for only €1.45 each way.